Flood Barriers for Homes – Buy or DIY!

-Water filled self-inflating sandless sandbag flood barriers for homes is an exciting alternative to typical sand-filled bags.
-These bags can be placed on the ground, surrounding your home or any structure you are trying to protect, and they fill with water when the bags contact it.
+Water-filled self-inflating sandless sandbag flood barriers for homes are an exciting alternative to typical sand-filled bags.
+These bags can be placed on the ground, surrounding your home, or any structure you are trying to protect, and they fill with water when the bags contact it.

 2. Permanent Flood Barrier Walls